Utility-scale solar + storage project gets green light in Canadian first

 – Matt Harper, Chief Commercial Officer at Invinity Energy Systems

-In support of Alberta’s decarbonisation efforts, the project is expected to become operational in late 2022 and will directly result in the reduction of approximately 20,000 tCO2e/year, or the equivalent of taking 4,300 passenger vehicles off the road.
+In support of Alberta’s decarbonisation efforts, the project is expected to become operational in early 2023 and will directly result in the reduction of approximately 20,000 tCO2e/year, or the equivalent of taking 4,300 passenger vehicles off the road.
 It’s also expected that the further commercialisation of this close combination of renewable generation and storage paving the way for significant increases in both wind and solar penetration across the province, delivering a potential 90,000 tCO2e/year of further GHG reductions across the province by 2030.
 The project has received funding support from Emissions Reduction Alberta (ERA), as part of ERA’s Shovel Ready Challenge, as announced by ERA and the Alberta Government on 1st November 2021.

 The project, located near Medicine Hat in Cypress County, will be owned and operated by Elemental Energy, a Vancouver-based private renewable energy development company with over 100 MW of wind, solar and hydro projects in construction or operation and approximately 1000 MW of further projects under development.